Jerik Cruz

 MIT | Political Science

-How has the global spread of the knowledge economy affected the dynamics of industrial policy and state-business relations?
+How has the global spread of the knowledge economy affected the dynamics of industrial policy and developmental states?
 What are the consequences of these shifts on democracy and governance?
-How can government, responsible business, and civil society steer these transformations in more inclusive directions?
+How can government, responsible business, and civil society steer these transitions in more inclusive directions?

-These themes guide my research as a Ph.D. candidate at MIT Political Science and graduate fellow at MIT GOV/LAB on the political economy of development and innovation, in comparative and international perspective.
-Working across comparative politics, political economy, and economic geography, my work combines computational social science with qualitative, historical, and causal inference methods.
-With these methods, I revisit theories of economic and political development, focusing on the dynamics of industrial policy at national, subnational, and global levels.
-In Fall 2026, I will join the Harvard Kennedy School’s Reimagining the Economy Project and the Harvard Center for International Development as a Postdoctoral Fellow from 2026-2028.
+These themes guide my research as an incoming Postdoctoral Fellow at the Harvard Kennedy School’s Reimagining the Economy Project and the Harvard Center for International Development on the comparative and international political economy of development.
+Working across political economy, comparative politics, and economic geography, my work combines computational social science with qualitative, historical, and causal inference methods.
+With these methods, I revisit theories of development and governance in the context of the new knowledge-based economy, with a focus on the governance of industrial policies at national, subnational, and international levels.

-Before my PhD, I consulted as a development economist for international organizations such as the United Nations Development Programme, the Asian Development Bank, and the International Labour Organization.
+I will receive my Ph.D. at MIT Political Science in September 2026.
+Before that, I consulted as a development economist for international organizations like the United Nations Development Programme and the Asian Development Bank.
 I’ve also worked as an advocacy strategist on multi-awarded public health, environmental justice, and good governance campaigns, including the campaign to legislate the Philippines’ Sin Tax Law of 2012, which is today funding the country’s universal healthcare program.